AravindTReddy/Backend-Test/READ_ME.txt

  4) I am not clear about this step.
 Are you expecting me to host this application in some third party vendors like heroku etc.

+ 5 and 6)->Clearly using a framework help a lot in improving security and modularity.
- 5 and 6)->Routing and Validation can be added and improved.
+         ->Routing and Validation can be added and improved.
          ->May be using MongoDB might help in scaling chat system.
          ->Password can be hashed and stored during registration.